Kuwait Tower [OKKK_TWR]

 -

-You can always refernece real world sources!
+You can always reference real world sources!
 However, this should NEVER become a reliance.
 NOTAMs should be read in the case there are runway closures/maintenance to simulate realism.

 -